Cover Photo Image

 Late Arrivals or Absences

-During normal work hours, an employee should not leave his/her work area for personal matters (other than lunch or breaks) without permission from the supervisor or the supervisor’s designee.
+During normal work hours, an employee should not leave their work area for personal matters (other than lunch or breaks) without permission from the supervisor or the supervisor’s designee.

 The provisions of the Fair Labor Standards Act (FLSA) cover all JMU employees.
 FLSA establishes rules for minimum wage, overtime pay, equal pay, child labor and recordkeeping; and, it defines exemptions from overtime pay regulations.